Deathcrusher/OnionChat/README.md

 - **Anonymity**: Tor hidden services hide IP addresses, with ephemeral `.onion` addresses. 🕵️
 - **QR Code Security**: Credentials encrypted with AES-256-GCM using a passphrase, displayed in-memory to avoid disk storage. 📷
 - **Ephemerality**: No message or key storage, ensuring no forensic recovery. ⏳
   - **Timeout and Kill Switch**: Prevents prolonged exposure and unauthorized reconnection. ⏰🛑

+### Threat Model
+OnionChat assumes both clients control their local machines and network connections.
+It defends against passive network observers and interception of chat traffic.
+It does not protect against malware on either client, side-channel attacks, or compromise of the Tor network.
+If an attacker obtains the session QR data and passphrase before the session ends, they could impersonate a client.
+Keys are kept in memory only, but Python cannot guarantee perfect erasure.

 ## Limitations ⚠️
 - Requires a graphical environment for the GUI and QR code display.